 Persuading the consumers to buy is not without difficulties.
-It’s a blessing that there are theories and concepts to guide the marketers, one of which is the color psychology.
-Unfortunately, even this outlook is considered interesting yet controversial at least in the area of persuasive marketing.
+It’s a blessing that there are theories and concepts to guide the marketers, one of which is color psychology.
+Unfortunately, even this outlook is considered interesting yet controversial, at least in persuasive marketing.

 And the reason?
 The advertisers themselves cannot make sense of aligning colors with the mental models of the consumers.
 When they were able to apply the concept, the implementation is mostly based on ‘uneducated guesses.’

 Color psychology is a fascinating facet of our behavior.
-In our effort to further understand and build on its importance of promoting brands online, we will discuss various published researches on persuasion and color theory along with the foundations laid by Gregory Ciotti, a Marketing Strategist at entrepreneur.com.
+To further understand and build on its importance of promoting brands online, we will discuss various published research on persuasion and color theory along with the foundations laid by Gregory Ciotti, a Marketing Strategist at entrepreneur.com.

-Come to think of it, why such a concept invokes a lot of debates and conversations online and off and yet there are so little pieces of evidence or factual data to back it?
+Come to think of it, why such a concept invokes a lot of debates and conversations online and off, and yet there are so few pieces of evidence or factual data to back it?

 As such, universally translating our perceptions of colors into concrete feelings will prove to be difficult.
 The reason behind such is that an individual’s experience with certain objects determines how that individual feels about the colors of those objects.

 Across cultures, there may be general trends when it comes to color preferences.
-However, a wide gap exists among individuals’ color preferences even when these individuals belong to the same culture.
+However, a wide gap exists among individuals’ color preferences even when they belong to the same culture.

 Yet another research pointed out the controversial color associations.